 Deaf Education Program

 Yes, you can take up to a maximum of five years to complete the D/HH Program.

 The part-time program is a three-year program.
 The program cannot be completed in less than three-years due to the sequence of the courses and their prerequisites, and the requirement that courses be completed prior to practicum placements.

-You cannot take the D/HH Program while taking your BEd course.
-Students enrolled in the D/HH Program are required to be current members in good standing with the Ontario College of Teachers or other Provincial/Territorial Teacher Licensing Organization.
+You cannot take the Deaf and Hard of Hearing Teacher Education Program while taking your BEd course.
+Students enrolled in the Deaf and Hard of Hearing Teacher Education Program are required to be current members in good standing with the Ontario College of Teachers or other Provincial/Territorial Teacher Licensing Organization.